uyitroa/osr2mp4-core/README.md

 ## Disclaimer for someone thats using this branch
+`
-this may or may not work with yuitora's current osr2mp4-app, so use my fork k thx. i will push it to master someday in the future :trollhd:.
+this may or may not work with yuitora's current osr2mp4-app, so use my fork k thx. i will push it to master someday in the future :trollhd:. also use python 3.7 minimum, im using python 3.9.5.
+`

 # Added
 ```